Skip to content

 How it works

-The extension is CLI-backed: on each file save (or on demand), it runs tsf check --json against the active Python file, then surfaces:
+The extension is CLI-backed: when a Python file is opened, saved, or checked on demand, it runs tsf check --json against the active file, then surfaces:

 • Diagnostics — red underlines at the location of shape errors with human-readable messages.

-• Hover shapes — hover over a tensor variable to see its inferred shape (e.g. [B, 12, T, 64]), or hover over a function name to see the full shape signature of its tensor parameters and return value.
+• Hover shapes — hover over a tensor variable to see its inferred shape (e.g. [B, 12, T, 64]), hover over a shape alias to see the aliased contract, or hover over a function name to see the full shape signature of its tensor parameters and return value.

 The extension does not run a background language server.
 Each check is a fresh tsf invocation against the current file.